PPP Funder Terms

 Certain risks may be insurable and insured.
 The project should be insured in accordance with normal construction practice by the contractors, subcontractors and /or project company as appropriate.
 Awarding authorities may wish to be insured in respect of their respective interest.

-Funders may wish to have a first call on proceeds to pay their debt.
-However, there must be a recognition of the interest of the authority in ensuring that the relevant service or the structure is provided, and if damaged is reinstated.
-There may be accordingly an obligation as to reinstatement provided the project is built substantially in accordance with original specifications and insurance covers the debt servicing during the reinstatement period.
+There may be; accordingly, an obligation as to reinstatement provided the project is built substantially in accordance with original specifications and insurance covers the debt servicing during the reinstatement period.
 There may be circumstances where due to failure of economic tests, the monies must be applied in repayment of loans.

 The lenders and funders will be very concerned about circumstances in which the project may be terminated.
-They will wish to keep the project alive as in the event of termination, the revenues are likely to be destroyed.
+They will wish to keep the project alive as, in the event of termination, the revenues are likely to be destroyed.

 The funder may negotiate a right to step in, in the event of default.
 This may involve appointing a receiver or a substitute entity to perform the services and ultimately sell the project company as a going concern to another entity.